grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 As if to remind Percy of the stress it was currently bearing, the _Prospect_ let a another slow groan rise from the guts of the boat.
 "My poor girl," said Percy.
 "Sorry baby, we'll take some of the fucking weight off soon."

-[//]: # (---- EDITED TO HERE ----)

-[//]: # (2k words from last EDIT point)

-"What happened back there?"
-Asked Gregory.
+"What happened back there?" asked Gregory.
 "I thought we were going to hit the bottom for sure."

 "False bottom," said Percy.
 "The deep scattering layer -- billions and billions of tiny bony fish come up from the depths in the night to feed -- such a fucking mass of them together that they reflect sonar back up, making them look like the bottom.
 We swam right through them, and came out underneath."

-"Just when you think submarining is fucking boring..," said Bastian.
+"Just when you think submarining is fucking boring..." said Bastian.

 Another ping from the pursuing submarine hit the _Prospect_, but this time it had a different quality to it -- not just less powerful, but also diffuse and muted, as if it were coming from much further away than the last ping.

 "So... they can't see us now because of the layer of fish between us and them?"
 Gregory asked.

-"With any luck their active sonar is nothing more than a damned fish-finder now."
-Percy replied.
-"And we'll just keep ourselves very fucking quiet for a few minutes here."
+"With any luck their active sonar is nothing more than a damned fish-finder now," Percy replied.
+"And we'll just keep ourselves very quiet for a few minutes here."

 "Maybe I should go back to my bunk then?"
 Cassandra asked, looking up at Percy from the compartment below, having returned from her short and harrowing break.